 What are the different types of wood chisels?

 A firmer chisel refers to how the chisels are made.
-The name derives from any chisel blade from solid steel construction, and that is opposite to a steel laminate that comes with an iron with a steel coating.
+The name derives from any chisel blade from solid steel construction, which is opposite to a steel laminate with an iron with a steel coating.
 They have square edges and hardwood handles for heavy-duty woodworking tasks.

 With time, all chisel blades are from solid steel construction.
 The word firmer matches a flat blade with square edges, and however, it comes without a bevel.
-It is an older type of modern chisel and excels at creating joints where you need to maintain sharp, 90-degree corners.
+It is an older type of modern chisel and excels at creating joints where you must maintain sharp, 90-degree corners.

 Bench chisels are all-rounders of the chisel.
 They are of a medium-length blade with either beveled or straight edges.
 The one with beveled edges is more popular as they have a wider range of applications and an impact-resistant handle.
-Bench chisels have a tang- or socket-style fitting, and they also have a cutting edge angled between 25 and 30 degrees.
+Bench chisels have a tang- or socket-style fitting and a cutting edge angled between 25 and 30 degrees.

 Butt chisels are named after their primary application, which involves installing butts and hinges on doors.
 They have short blades, and a butt chisel has a bench or firmer chisel, resharpened up to a few inches of its knife blade.
 A butt chisel is a shorter version of the chisel used with an application.
 They come in both bevel-edged and straight-edged varieties.

-Paring chisels are easy to identify with a long, thin blade connected to its handle using a tang.
+Paring chisels are easily identified with a long, thin blade connected to its handle using a tang.
 They are meant to be manipulated by hand and pushed across a work surface to remove small amounts of wood when finishing up joints.
 Never struck the chisel.
 It comes with a cutting edge at an angle between 20 and 25 degrees and with both beveled and straight edges.

-A mortise chisel, unlike a paring chisel, has a thick blade meant to withstand prying.
+Unlike a paring chisel, a mortise chisel has a thick blade meant to withstand prying.
 The name derives from how they cut mortise joints, and they are either capped or have a steel hoop on their handle to withstand repeated mallet blows.
 The cutting edge of a mortise chisel is ground to an angle between 30 and 40 degrees.